 Chapter 4 - Service Request Management Tool

-If an inquiry received through a call to the USCIS Contact Center cannot be resolved during the call, and the inquiry warrants creation of a service request, USCIS Contact Center staff will create a service request.
+If an inquiry received by the USCIS Contact Center cannot be resolved through secure messaging in the benefit requestor’s USCIS online account or during the call and the inquiry warrants creation of a service request, the USCIS Contact Center staff creates a service request.
 Although the majority of service requests are created by staff at the USCIS Contact Center, officers in other locations may also create service requests.
 Using the SRMT to create a service request allows the person inquiring to receive a response without having to call the USCIS Contact Center again or return to a USCIS office in most instances.

-By using an online portal, a person may create a service request in the following categories:
+By using an online tool, a person may create a service request for the following reasons (unless a person is a protected person):[3]

 - Request regarding a notice, card, or other document that was not received;[4]